ScuffleTV/scuffle/CONTRIBUTING.md

 Each subproject will have its testing requirements.
 Please read the README for each subproject to see what is required.

-There are also integration tests that will run on your PR to ensure that it passes all the tests.
+Integration tests will run on your PR to ensure nothing else breaks during your implementation.

 ## Documentation